 The second tip that has made me a better pickleball player is moving to the non-volley zone line as soon as possible after the return of serve.

-Some intermediate players and advanced players might dispute how soon after the return of serve but for most players, especially new players, this is a key strategy.
+Some intermediate and advanced players might dispute how soon after the return of serve but for most players, this is a key strategy.

 Here are 5 reasons to move to the non-volley zone line as soon as possible after the return of serve:

-- If you don’t get to the NVZ line (kitchen line) quickly, your opponent will likely get there before you, gain control and work hard to keep you and your partner at the back of the court.
+- If you don’t get to the kitchen line quickly, your opponent will likely get there before you, gain control and work hard to keep you and your partner at the back of the court.
 And when that happens, you’ve lost the opportunity to gain control of the rally.

 - Your partner can see you and knows where you are and what you’re doing.